pantheon-systems/pantheon-geolocation-shortcodes/README.md

 Used with the [Pantheon WordPress Edge Integrations SDK](https://github.com/pantheon-systems/edge-integrations-wordpress-sdk), this plugin allows sites to use shortcodes to display geolocated content.

 [![Unsupported](https://img.shields.io/badge/pantheon-unsupported-yellow?logo=pantheon&color=FFDC28)](https://pantheon.io/docs/oss-support-levels#unsupported) ![Pantheon Geolocation Shortcodes](https://github.com/pantheon-systems/pantheon-geolocation-shortcodes/actions/workflows/main.yml/badge.svg)

+## Description

+This plugin allows you to quickly add geolocated content to your site by using shortcodes.

+In order for the geolocated content to appear on your site, you must be a Pantheon customer with Advanced Global CDN active on your site.
+In addition, you must already have the [Pantheon WordPress Edge Integrations](https://github.com/pantheon-systems/pantheon-wordpress-edge-integrations) plugin installed.

 ## Installation

 ### Install via Composer